Degenerate Riemann-Hilbert-Birkhoff problems, semisimplicity, and convergence of WDVV-potentials: Convergence of semisimple formal Frobenius manifolds

 \subsection{Extended deformed connection}

-We introduce one of the main object attached to Frobenius structures, namely an integrable connection.
+We introduce one of the main objects attached to Frobenius structures, namely an integrable connection.
 It can be introduced in both formal and analytic frameworks.
 3mm {\bf Formal case. }Let $k$ be a commutative $\Q$-algebra and $(H,\eta,\Phi)$ a formal Frobenius manifold as in Section \ref{ffm}.
 Denote by $k(\!(z)\!)$ the $k$-algebra of formal Laurent series in an auxiliary indeterminate $z$.
-Set $K(\!(z)\!):=k[\![\bm t]\!](\!(z)\!)$ and $H_{K(\!(z)\!)}:=H\otimes_k K(\!(z)\!)$.
+Set $K(\!(z)\!):=k[\![\bm t]\!](\!(z)\!)$ to be the Laurent series with coefficients in $k[\![\bm t]\!]$, and $H_{K(\!(z)\!)}:=H\otimes_k K(\!(z)\!)$.
 In the following paragraphs we will define two connections on the modules $H_K$ and $H_{K(\!(z)\!)}$ respectively.
 We firstly recall some basic notions.